GothenburgBitFactory/taskserver-setup/PITCHME.md

 ## Certificates

 If you have configured Taskserver and created a user account (or better yet, someone created an account for you) then you now have details needed in the configuration of your Taskwarrior client.
-You should have the files and information mentioned on the \hyperlink{clientconfiguration}{last slide}.

 Now we feed this information to Taskwarrior.